 How to fight fatigue

 There are many ways to fight fatigue effectively.
 Some of these have the added benefit of slowing down the ageing process as well.
-Many cases of unexplained tiredness are in fact due to lifestyle factors such as stress, not enough sleep, and poor diet.
+Many cases of unexplained tiredness are in fact due to lifestyle factors like stress, not enough sleep, and poor diet.

-When you're exhausted, the last thing you may feel like doing is exercising.
+When you're exhausted, the last thing you might feel like doing is exercising.
 If you're not exercising at all, exercising regularly can be a great way to boost your energy levels.

 Many studies have shown that exercise combats fatigue by boosting energy levels but it also improves overall life quality as it improves the efficiency of your heart lungs and muscles.
 Yoga, in particular, has been shown to be particularly beneficial in lessening tiredness symptoms and making a positive difference in energy levels, life purpose and satisfaction.

 Yoga also effectively treats chronic fatigue symptoms relating to depression and anxiety.

 Furthermore, the beneficial effects of yoga seem to be long term; even one class a week for 2 or 3 years has a significant affect on general wellness and health.